LimeChain/eoslime/Readme.md

     chainId: ''
 }
 ```
-* defaultAccount - The default/main account which executes blockchain transactions
+* defaultAccount - The default/main account from which the blockchain transactions are executed
-* eos - **eosjs** instance which is the bridge with the blockchain
+* eos - **eosjs** instance that serves as a bridge with the blockchain

 ## Deployers
 ---